mrdevet/PygamePlus/docs/_api/pygameplus.md

 > Create a new Sound object from a file or buffer object.
 >
-> Wrapper for [`pygame.mixer.Sound`](https://www.pygame.org/docs/ref/mixer.html#pygame.mixer.Sound).
+> Wrapper class for [`pygame.mixer.Sound`](https://www.pygame.org/docs/ref/mixer.html#pygame.mixer.Sound).
 See the pygame reference for more details.

 ### `Sprite(image=None)` {#Sprite}